medhachaitanya/Pure-Battery-Analytics/Latest/beta/README.md

-# How to install the beta version ?
+# How to install the beta version - the easy way ?
+(another way to install at the end of the page)
 * Download the zip file from [latest-beta](https://github.com/medhachaitanya/PureBatteryAddOnSetup/blob/master/Latest/beta/latest-beta.zip) folder.

 * I am working to get this software to the MS store so that you can download/update it from there directly.
 Just some more time.
 Thank you.